ArturMWnuk/Monochrome-OLED-editor/README.md

 ## 🌐 English Version

 ### 📝 Description
-**OLED Converter** is a powerful, web-based tool designed for developers and enthusiasts working with monochrome OLED displays (like SSD1306, SH1106).
+**OLED Converter** is web-based tool designed for developers and enthusiasts working with monochrome OLED displays (like SSD1306, SH1106).
 It allows you to quickly convert standard images (JPG, PNG, BMP) into various code formats compatible with microcontrollers like Arduino, ESP32, or STM32.

 With a built-in pixel editor and real-time preview, you can fine-tune your graphics to look perfect on small screens.